RichieTheDev/RichieTheDev/README.md

 - 👋 Hi, I’m @RichieTheDev a FrontEnd Developer with a passion for making Beautiful Web Sites
-- 🙋‍♂️ I currently work with TAILWINDCSS,REACT JS
+- 🙋‍♂️ I currently work with TAILWINDCSS,REACT JS,React-Reveal,AOS,Javascript
 - 👀 I’m interested in bringing an amazing web experience to the internet Community
 - 🌱 I’m currently learning React Js and how to make my sites even more appealing with animation Libraries
 - 💞️ I’m currently available for Freelance work or to collaborate in Junior roles as a Developer